Situational Game Awareness

 He knew his team had around a 0% chance of scoring, you know, being shorthanded and deep in their own zone.

-And he knew the opposing team had a way higher change of scoring cause, duh, they're on the powerplay.
+And he knew the opposing team had a way higher chance of scoring cause, duh, they're on the powerplay with an o-zone faceoff.

 Kill the clock.